U.S. Route 13 in Pennsylvania: History

 The roadway between Marcus Hook and Morrisville via Philadelphia was originally part of the King's Highway, a colonial road named in honor of King Charles II of England.
 The King's Highway bridge over the Pennypack Creek in what is now Northeast Philadelphia was built in 1697 and is the oldest bridge in continuous use in the United States.
-During the reign of Queen Anne, it was called the Queen's Highway.
+During the reign of Anne, Queen of Great Britain, it was called the Queen's Highway.
 Published in 1940, the Pennsylvania Guide noted that, between Glenolden and Darby, "US-13 now occasionally coincides with the Queen's Highway, an important Colonial road.
 Impassibility was the rule rather than the exception on this link between the North and South, as it was on all early roads.
 As late as 1834, the mail coach had to be dragged through the mud by oxen."